Welcome

 A tenant negligently causes a fire that damages the premises.
 The landlord's insurer pays for the repairs and seeks to recover the cost from the tenant.
 The lease requires the tenant to pay the insurance rent.
 Can the insurer recover from the tenant?

-Answer: Following the principle in Mark Rowlands Ltd v Berni Inns Ltd [1986], if the tenant pays towards the insurance, the insurance is for the benefit of both landlord and tenant, and the insurer cannot recover from the tenant by subrogation.
+Following the principle in Mark Rowlands Ltd v Berni Inns Ltd [1986], if the tenant pays towards the insurance and the lease is structured so that the insurance is for the benefit of both landlord and tenant, the insurer cannot recover from the tenant by subrogation.
+An express waiver of subrogation or composite insured wording in the policy would support this position.

 Practical Issues with Dual Insurance